-The 111m-tall torrazzo (bell tower, although 'torazzo' translates as something like ‘great, fat tower’) is connected to the Duomo by a...
+Cremona's 111m-tall torrazzo (bell tower, although 'torazzo ' translates literally as ‘great, fat tower’) soars above the city's...

 A few steps from the Piazza del Comune, this place is full every night with a happy mix of tourists and locals with more of the latter –...

 Piazza del Comune information